lacework-dev/Cloud-Hunter/README.md

 # Hunt via Filename or File Extension (.py):
 #    $ ./virustotal-hunt -f "filename" -t "timeframe in days" -e "Lacework environment"
 #
-# Hunt via IP Address or Domain:
+# Hunt via IP Address:
 #    $ ./virustotal-hunt -i "ip address" -t "timeframe in days" -e "Lacework environment"
 #
+# Hunt via Domain:
+#    $ ./virustotal-hunt -d "domain" -t "timeframe in days" -e "Lacework environment"
+#
-# Filename or IP Address are required
+# Filename, Domain, or IP Address are required
 # Timeframe and Environment are optional
 #
 # ==================================================

 # Hunt for all files with a .py extension over a 180-day period:
 $ ./virustotal-hunt.sh -f .py -t 180

+# Hunt for suspicious DNS Requests over a single day:
+$ ./virustotal-hunt.sh -d .ru -t 1

 # Hunt for any activity where an IP address is present in the logs over a single day:
 $ ./virustotal-hunt.sh -i exists -t 1